DianZzzz/DianZzzz.github.io/_finance/CFA/Derivatives-and-Currency-Management.md

 ### Currency Hedge Strategies

+#### Dynamic vs. Static

+A static hedge will avoid transaction costs but tend to accumulate unwanted currency exposures as the value of the foreign-currency assets change, causing a mismatch between the market value of the foreign-currency asset portfolio and the nominal size of the forward contract used for the currency hedge;

+#### Forward vs. Futures

+- A forward contract is more flexible in terms of currency pair, settlement date, and transaction amount.
+- Forward contracts are simpler than futures contracts owing to the absence of margin requirements, reducing portfolio management expense.
+- Forward contracts are more liquid than futures because the daily trade volume for OTC currency forward contracts dwarfs those for exchange-traded futures contracts.

+#### Option Strategies

 - To hedge a long position in the price currency, you needs to sell the price currency, i.e. purchase of the base currency.
 Calls will be used.
 - To hedge a short position in the price currency, you needs to buy the price currency, i.e. sale of the base currency.
 Puts will be used.